cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 Turns out moving data can be a tricky prospect.
 Much ink and bits have been spilled discussing the technical approaches and challenges to collecting your data into a data lake.
-I make you suffer through yet another discussion of the finer points between [sqoop](http://sqoop.apache.org), [flume](http://flume.apache.org), etc.  The technical challenges are almost never the long poles in the tent.
+I won't make you suffer through yet another discussion of the finer points between [sqoop](http://sqoop.apache.org), [flume](http://flume.apache.org), etc.  The technical challenges are almost never the long poles in the tent.

 Rather, what I have witnessed is that getting that data to start moving